Vivekpalankar/UNIX-Concepts-and-Applications/Errata.md

 ### Chapter 4 The File System

 -   The answer for question 4.3 under Test Your Understanding is partial.
 Two files named note and Note can coexist in the same directory only if the underlying filesystem on disk is case sensitive.

 ### Chapter 5 Handling Ordinary Files

+-   Page 85, Section 5.3, second paragraph.
+First sentence reads: "You have already seen (5.3) how the UNIX system".
+It should be read as: "Later you will see (5.3) how the UNIX system".

+-   Page 100, Section 5.16, second paragraph.
+First sentence reads: "Only one these key options".
+It should be read as : "Only one of these key options".

 ### Chapter 6 Basic File Attributes